Maine Weekend Guide

-Cafe this Way
+Cafe This Way

-Linger over a long breakfast at the cozy Cafe this Way.
+Linger over a long breakfast at the cozy Cafe This Way.
 Breakfast staples gain depth with touches like homemade hollandaise sauce alongside corned beef hash and poached eggs.
 Eggs Benedict is available with the standard ingredients or smoked trout, and omelet specials include the Green Eggs and Sam with spinach, kalamata olives, artichokes and feta cheese.
 Even vegetarians can indulge with veggie bacon and sausage or a vegan scramble with tofu, mushrooms, broccoli, potatoes and peppers.
 Round out the meal with a spicy Bloody Mary or carafe of Mimosas.

-This cozy spot is an unassuming foodie favorite with classic French bistro-style cooking.
+Mache Bistro is an unassuming foodie favorite with classic French bistro-style cooking.
 A locavore's delight, the menu changes daily or weekly depending on the availability of local fresh produce, fish and meats.
 Start with a grilled flatbread topped with a mushroom confit or a filling salad of Provencal-style grilled calamari tossed with aioli, olive tapenade and baby arugula.
 Entrees might include duck breast over cassoulet or a pan-roasted pumpkin seed cod served over garlic mashed potatoes with a lemon brown butter sauce.